longjl1/Time-to-mato/docs/future-ideas.md

 - [2025-08-10] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.

 - [2025-08-18] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.

+- [2025-08-27] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.